On identifiability and consistency of the nugget in Gaussian spatial process models: Asymptotic theory for estimation and prediction

-Theorem \ref{thm:identify} characterizes equivalence and orthogonality of Mat\'ern based Gaussian measures according to the values of their parameters.
-The results in \cite{Zhang04} emerge as special cases when $\tau_1^2 = \tau_2^2 = 0$ and $\sigma_1^2 \phi_1^{2 \nu} = \sigma_2^2 \phi_2^{2 \nu}$ for $d \le 3$.
-The characterization of equivalence and orthogonality of $P_1$ and $P_2$ remains open when $d = 4$.
-In the rest of this work, we focus on the asymptotic properties of parameter estimates and predictions for the case with $d \le 3$.
+The characterization of equivalence and orthogonality of $P_1$ and $P_2$ is also open in the critical dimension $d = 4$.
+The balance of this paper focuses on the asymptotic properties of the maximum likelihood estimates and predictions for the Mat\'ern model with nugget when $d \le 3$ with additional discussions and results for $d \ge 5$ in Section~\ref{subsec: highd}.}